-- (5) Except where the permit to be converted already authorises public transport services on a particular route or routes, the permissions board must request each planning authority in whose area the services are operated to make any representations and recommendations it considers fit with regard to the route or routes, or, where applicable, the area, to be specified in the permission to which that permit is to be converted. - (6) Permits issued in terms of the Venda Road Transportation Act, 1979 (Act No. 13 of 1979), and the Ciskei Road Transportation Control Act, 1982 (Act No. 4 of 1982), that are renewable annually, but are otherwise not limited to a period of validity, are regarded for the purposes of conversion to permissions as permits issued for an indefinite period.
-10 - (7) A permit converted to a permission in terms of this section may not be issued to a person as the nominee of another person. - (8) No compensation is payable to the holder of a radius or area-based permit by virtue of its conversion to a route-based permission in terms of this section.
+- (5) Except where the permit to be converted already authorises public transport services on a particular route or routes, the board must request each planning authority in whose area the services are operated to make any representations and recommendations it considers fit with regard to the route or routes, or, where applicable, the area, to be specified in the operating licence to which that permit is to be converted. - (6) Permits issued in terms of the Venda Road Transportation Act, 1979 (Act No. 13 of 1979), and the Ciskei Road Transportation Control Act, 1982 (Act No. 4 of '.982), that are renewable annually, but are otherwise not limited to a period of validity, are regarded for the purposes of conversion to operating licences as permits issued for an indefinite period. - (7) A permit converted to an operating licence in terms of this section may not be issued to a person as the nominee of another person. - (8) No compensation is payable to the holder of a radius- or area-based permit by virtue of its conversion to a route-based operating licence in terms of this section.

-Conversion of permits to permissions for larger vehicles
+Conversion of permits to operating licences for larger vehicles

-81. Application for the conversion of a permit to a permission for a larger vehicle under section 32(5) or (6) must be made in the manner and form prescribed by the MEC.
+82. Application for the conversion of a permit to an operating licence for a larger vehicle under section 32(5) or (6) must be made in the manner and form prescribed by the MEC.

-Disposing of applications with regard to permissions for non-contracted services
+Disposing of applications with regard to operating licences for non-contracted services